uncoolplane/sql-massive-node/README.md

         * Create, GetOne, GetAll, Update, Delete
     * At the top of the controller (outside the object), get the db object off of our express app (see mini-project)
     * Inside of Create use the create_product query
-    * Inside of GetAll use the read_products query
+    * Inside of GetAll use the get_products query
-    * Inside of GetOne, use the read_product query
+    * Inside of GetOne, use the get_product query
     * Inside of Update, use the update_product query
     * Inside of Delete, use the delete_product query

 ## Create endpoints